burningtomatoes/LootQuest/README.md

 I developed this game as part of my "build one HTML5 game a week" challenge.
 I build a new game every week, and release the source code to it.
 I hope to get better at game development, and I hope that it will be useful to you too.

 If you're interested in learning more about this, visit <http://www.burningtomato.com>.
 I publish all the games I build on that website.
 You can also follow me on Twitter at <https://twitter.com/burningtomato>.

-About the game
----
-This is game number two.

-In this game you play as chronic lazy man Fatzö Yzal, who will do anything to avoid having to work one day of his life.
-Even if that means eating his way into disability.

-Run through the world's most crappy supermarket, collect as much food as you can while avoiding the healthy food and obstacles on the way.

 Building the source code
 ---